Little Queenie

 Wonderful article on Leigh and The Leigh Harris Collection by Nina Bozak in The Historic New Orleans Collection (HNOC) Winter 2023 Quarterly Newsletter.

 With permission of HNOC, we've included an excerpt here.
-Click on the link below to download the complete article and images.
+Click on the link below for the full article and images.

 Leigh “Little Queenie” Harris (1954–2019) was a New Orleans singer-songwriter whose career spanned 40 years.
 Though known mostly as a blues-rock singer, her voice defied categorization and allowed her to play with bands of many genres.
 Harris passed away in 2019 of complications from breast cancer.
 She was 65.